Edited by Pat Bitton

 What Is an MKV File?

-MKV files, also known as Matroska Video, have their origins in Russia dating back to 2002.
+MKV files, also known as Matroska Video, have their origins dating back to 2002.
 The lead developer, Lasse Karkkainen, combined forces with Steve Lhomme, the Matroska founder to create a comprehensive multimedia container for videos, audio and text.
 Improved in 2010, this media container has found popularity in online media content.

 Unlike other common file formats, MKV files are not an audio or video compression format.
 They are multimedia container formats that can incorporate video, audio and text in a single file.
 It does not matter that each of these elements use different kinds of encoding.
 For instance, whatever you are streaming now from the web could consist a video in H.264 format, and an MP3 audio.
 Double-clicking on a single MKV file will open all its elements in an MKV file player.